Unity-Technologies/com.unity.immediate-window/README.md

     * Need to separate roslyn into a separate package and have visual scripting use this also
  - UI
     * Responsive (currently console size is locked)
+    * Reduce margin size for expanded properties
+        * (currently goes after the property name but should go under like in browsers)
 - QA
     * Freeze-proof (while(true) {} shouldn't freeze unity/computer)
 ```